galaxyproject/training-material/topics/statistics/tutorials/CNN/tutorial.md

 >
 {: .hands_on}

 The prediction step generates 1 dataset.
-It's a file that has predictions (1 or 0 for positive or negative movie reviews) for every review in the test dataset.
+It's a file that has predictions (0 to 9 for the predicted digits) for every image in the test dataset.

 ### **Machine Learning Visualization Extension**